Welcome to LECS!

 Ongoing Projects

 Currently, our members are working on a variety of research projects in areas such as:- Automatic generation of interlinear glossed text (IGT) with finetuned neural models and large language models (LLMs).
-See Ginn et al. (2023), Shandilya and Palmer (2023), and Ginn and Tijutja et al. (2024) for representative work.
+See Rice et al. (2025), Alper et al. (2026), and Ginn et al. (2026) for representative work.

 - Uniform Meaning Representations (UMR) for symbolic representations of semantics, and conversion with other forms such as Abstract Meaning Representations (AMR).
-See Bonn et al. (2023), Post et al. (2024), and Buchholz et al. (2024).
+See Bonn et al. (2023), Post et al. (2024), and Post et al. (2026).

 - Educational resources for low-resource language technology development, particularly for learners with minimal technical experience.
 See the BELT website and Ginn et al. (2024).